Omprakash50/Docker_Project/README.md

   ![m](press3b.png)

   Here after pressing 2 you will be able to change the network of any container
+___
 ## 4. To export your container image to another device

   ![m](press4.png)

-  By this you can export any image to other system provided that both systems are connected to each other Once you export image you have to run this commands(provided by program) to load that image in that system
+  By this you can export any image to other system provided that both systems are connected to each other Once you export image you have to run this commands(provided by program) to load that image in that system.

   ![m](output4.png)

-  To check image file is export or not in that system run: `ls` command
+  To check image file is export or not in that system run: `ls` command.
+___
 ## 5. To upload  your container image to on docker hub
   ![m](press5.png)

   First give Username and password to login, then give the image name with its tag which you want to upload.
-  It will consume data depend on your image
+  It will consume data depend on your image.

   ![m](output5.png)

-  Check on docker hub it is upload or not
+  Check on docker hub it is upload or not.
+___
 ##  6. To create n numbers of webserver give comman name to all and attach one backup to it

   ![m](press6.png)